craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Northeastern Central/N.E.C Regions/Arthur's Prairie.md

 - U23.
 Worthy Knight
 	- A champion taxes and guards the road here.

-N18 Guarded Chapel of House a'LeQuin
+N18 Guarded Chapel of House a'LeQuinn
 ## Tables
 ### Encounter
 **Location Check:** 1 in 1d6